aks129/AIBnbHost/replit.md

 ## AI and External APIs
 - **AI Service**: Anthropic Claude API for message generation and sentiment analysis
+- **Payment Processing**: Stripe API for subscription management with 30-day trials
+- **Email Notifications**: SendGrid for demo interest and signup notifications
 - **API Key Management**: Environment-based configuration for API credentials

 ## UI and Styling